Charles Henry Nimitz: Military duty

 During the Civil War, Nimitz organized the Gillespie Rifles and was commissioned captain of that group by the Confederacy.

 State legislature

 In 1890, Nimitz represented District 89, Gillespie, Comal and Blanco counties, in the Twenty-second Texas Legislature.

 Grandson Chester Nimitz

+He was the grandfather of, and role model for, Fleet Admiral Chester Nimitz.
 Anna Henke Nimitz, the wife of his son Chester Bernard Nimitz became pregnant with their only child Chester William Nimitz.
 The senior Chester died before his son was born on February 24, 1885.
 Grandfather Charles Henry Nimitz served as a father figure and role model the first five years of little Chester's life.
 In 1890, the widow Nimitz married her husband's brother William Nimitz and moved with him to Kerrville where he managed the St. Charles Hotel.
 While still a teenager, Chester was accepted for enrollment in the United States Naval Academy, where he graduated seventh out of a class of 114.
 Chester Nimitz rose to the rank of Commander-in-Chief of the U.S. Pacific Forces in World War II.
+He is also a great-grandfather to World War II and Korean War Rear Admiral Chester Nimitz Jr..